Vietnam

 Insurance

 Travellers are advised to obtain appropriate insurance to cover any accidents or medical emergencies while travelling.
 In some cases, treatment will not be administered without proof of travel insurance.
-Ensure that your plan covers motor vehicle accidents if you plan to hire a car or motorbike.
+Ensure that your plan covers motor vehicle accidents if you intend to hire a car or motorbike.
 Emergency evacuation cover is highly recommended as you may have to fly out of the country for treatment.

 Emergency numbers